 01:03 – Lighting

 01:32 – Framing

 So, while in order to achieve the best results you should hire a professional video production company, sometimes you just need to create a quick, no frills video for something like your facebook page or your blog.

 If you decide to produce your own web video content, here are 4 simple steps to follow in order to get the best results possible:

-Because you probably won’t have any professional lighting equipment, you are going to have to make the most of what you have.
+Because you probably won’t have any professional lighting equipment or access to a professional videographer, you are going to have to make the most of what you have.
 If you are in a room with large windows, try to sit facing the window.
 You might need to turn all the lights on in the room you are in, if natural light isn’t readily available.